audreyshub/my-first-jekyll-site/index.md

     component: contact_block.html
     type: contactblock
     title: Contact Me
-    subtitle: Interested in working together?
-Awesome!
+    subtitle: Hi there!
+Thank you so much for your interest in working together.
 Please tell me a bit about your project here.
+Looking forward to hearing from you!
 menus:
   main:
     weight: 1